blow-tech/blow-tech/README.md

 - Running `labhandzone-infra` end-to-end against a real vSphere lab and hardening what that first real run surfaces
+- Running `VMware-to-Hyper-migration` end-to-end against `labhandzone-infra`'s
+  vSphere lab as the migration source, so the wave tracker and backup validation runbook get exercised against a real environment instead of templates alone
 - Always On Availability Groups as an alternative to Failover Cluster Instances for SQL Server environments without shared storage
 - Packer-built VM templates, so provisioning is code from template build